Awhit-commits/2fa-Speakeasy/README.md

 # 2fa-Speakeasy
-A simple two-factor authenication project utilizing Node,Express, and Speakeasy
+A simple Express server implementing two-factor authenication using Speakeasy, UUID, and Node JSON Database